 6.0 What happens after you submit the Incident Reporting form to OSHEU?

 On submission of the Incident Reporting Form to OSHEU two processes take place.
-The form at first will be stored on the electronic database which constitutes the Accident Book and itself generates correspondence to send to the individual directly named and involved.
-This correspondence will go also to University Insurers the individuals DSO’s and also to those with a level of responsibility for the area where the incident occurred.
-The correspondence that is generated acknowledges Cardiff University have been notified of an alleged incident as well as reminding the individual involved to notify OSHEU of the length of time they have been absent from the University as a possible result of the Incident.
-It is still the responsibility of the individual to notify their line manager/supervisor not just OSHEU that they have been absent.
-It is important that where applicable OSHEU are informed as soon as possible whether an individual has been absent as a result of an incident (including weekends if applicable) as this circumstance may mean that the incident is reportable to the Health and Safety Executive.
+The form at first will be stored on the electronic database which constitutes the Accident Book and also to those with a level of responsibility for the area where the incident occurred, depending on the incident.
+It is the responsibility of the individual to notify their line manager/supervisor that they have been absent as a result of an incident and for the DSO or Line Manager to also notify OSHEU of any absence associated to the incident.
+It is important that where applicable OSHEU are informed as soon as possible whether an individual has been absent as a result of an incident as this circumstance may mean that the incident is reportable to the Health and Safety Executive.
 OSHEU will decide on behalf of the University whether an accident/incident is reportable under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) 1995.
 Where this is the case OHSEU will notify the HSE on behalf of the University.
 Accident and incident information will be used for data and trend analysis to help with the management of Safety, Health and Environment throughout the University.